tarwn/lessthandot-hugo/blogs/content/posts/2010-03-19-silverlight-spinner.md

   </h3>

   <p>
     Next up are the windows.
 Start off with a top-left justified rectangle.
-We want it&#8217;s width to be a bit less than a third the width of the control, 45px out of 128px in this case.
+We want it's width to be a bit less than a third the width of the control, 45px out of 128px in this case.
 And we want it to be about three times as long as it is thick, which puts its height at 14px.
 Again we want it to be rounded, so set the x and y corner radius to 7px.
 Set the left margin to 3px and the top margin to 57px (128/2 &#8211; 14/2), putting it just inside of the background.
 Make a copy of this rectangle and switch it to right justified and change the right margin to 3px.<br /> Copy and paste twice more, but this time switch the width and the height and horizontal and vertical offsets, this should create the vertical windows.<br /> Copy all four of these rectangles and paste them below the others.
 Select the 4 new rectangles and from the Transforms panel use the Rotate transform to turn them all 45 degrees.
-You&#8217;ll need to adjust the margins a bit on each one to get them to line up correctly.<br />
+You'll need to adjust the margins a bit on each one to get them to line up correctly.<br />

     <center>
       <a href="http://ringdev.com.web10.reliabledomainspace.com/SpinnerTutorial/Spinner2.PNG"><img src="http://ringdev.com.web10.reliabledomainspace.com/SpinnerTutorial/thSpinner2.PNG" border=0 /></a>